LeviPulford/portfolio/index.md

 **Roles:** UX Researcher · Content Strategist · Chief Calm Technology Evangelist · Multimedia Specialist

 **Description:** As part of the capstone project for the University of Washington’s Certificate in Professional Technical Writing, I collaborated on a comparative usability study of two popular note-taking applications, Notion and Obsidian.
-Our team evaluated onboarding workflows, user satisfaction, and interface design, grounding our recommendations in data analysis.
+Our team evaluated onboarding workflows, user satisfaction, and interface design, grounding recommendations in data analysis.

 I contributed across UX, content, and visual strategy roles:
 * Conducted secondary research drawing from Nielsen Norman Group to inform content strategy